Equinor : Breakthrough for digitalisation | MarketScreener

 This takes place through greater interaction across disciplines and business areas.
 We are enabled to make faster and better decisions based on increased insight from digital tools that analyse, predict and suggest actions in seamless cooperation with our operators.

-An important criterion for success with digitalisation is understanding the potential inherent in the technology, daring to apply it, to link it to business needs and improve the way we work.
+An important criterion for success with digitalisation is understanding the potential inherent in the technology, daring to apply it, to linking it to business needs and improve the way we work.

 Equinor employees have completed more than 130,000 learning activities over the last two years through our digital academy; everything from module-based classroom learning to short e-learning sessions.
 Across the globe, there are also more than 100 'digital ninjas' who have the important task of serving as support and role models for their colleagues.